-At the end of classes, if possible in relation to the COVID emergence, a written exam will be based on the lectures' content and additional bibliographical material provided during the course.
-The written exam will be composed of open (explanation of topics covered in class or in the indicated bibliographic material) and closed (multiple choice) questions.
+At the end of classes, a written exam will be based on the lectures' content and additional bibliographical material provided during the course.
+The written exam will be composed of open (explanation and understanding of topics covered in class or in the indicated bibliographic material) and closed tests (to check the program knowledge).

-During the exam sessions, the exam will be oral and on the Textbooks and Reading Materials published on the course page.
+During the exam sessions, the exam will be oral and on the Textbooks and Reading Materials published on the course page to test the accumulated knowledge of students and their critical ability on crucial points of the program.